innodev-au/redbox-researcher-portal/README.md

 User Guide
 ----------

-The University of Adelaide has <a href="http://libguides.adelaide.edu.au/researchdata">provided a user guide</a> for this software.
+<a href="http://libguides.adelaide.edu.au/researchdata">This user guide</a> has been provided by The University of Adelaide.